 Too giggly to try and lie about really anything.
 I can’t help it!

-What happens, though, when sneaky behavior can be used for good instead of peanut-buttery evil, like with the stealthy addition of healthy vegetables into a yummy meatball sub?!
-I saw we sly dogs go for it! ;)
+What happens when sneaky behavior can be used for good instead of evil, like with the stealthy addition of healthy vegetables into a yummy meatball sub?!
+I saw we sly dogs go for it!

 Whether you’re looking to “sneak” some extra veggies into your children’s, spouse’s, or your OWN diet, the addition of grated zucchini into 100% ground turkey meatballs not only gives this fun and flavorful dinner a vitamin boost, but also keeps the meatballs ultra moist and juicy.

-I’ll leave it up to you to decide if you’re going to expose our Sneaky Meatball Subs’ secret but either way, nobody will be turning down homemade meatballs snuggled in a whole-wheat bun, topped with marinara sauce & melted cheese!
+I’ll leave it up to you to decide if you’re going to expose our sneaky secret but either way, nobody will be turning down homemade meatballs snuggled in a toasty bun, topped with marinara sauce and melted cheese!

-Start the Sneaky Meatball Subs by making the turkey meatballs laced with zucchini & super-yummy seasonings.
+Start the Sneaky Meatball Subs by making the turkey meatballs laced with zucchini and seasonings.

 Attach the grating blade to a food processor then send 1 small zucchini, 1/4 small onion, and 4 garlic cloves down the chute.

-If you don’t have a food processor – NO WORRIES.
-Just use a box cheese grater, flat grater, or if you can’t get your hands on any of those items, chop everything up real small like.
+If you don’t have a food processor – no worries – just use a box cheese grater, flat grater, or if you can’t get your hands on any of those items, chop everything up small.